 Moreover, the company’s wide range of semiconductor packages is used in 5G Network towers and 5G electronic devices.
 And as such, it is one of the companies expected to benefit from the 5G boom.

-Its P/E ratio is under 30 and it has a stock price that’s under 10, all of which makes it a relatively cheap 5G semiconductor penny stock.
+Its P/E ratio is under 20 and it has a stock price that’s under 10, and a pays 4% dividend, all of which makes it a relatively cheap 5G semiconductor penny stock.

 3. ADDvantage Technologies Group Inc.